 A Circuit Breaker “trips” or shuts off the electrical flow to protect the circuit from overheating and causing damage, even possibly an electrical fire.
 So, before you go and flip the switch on again, take a moment to determine what the root cause is of the tripping.
 The three typical causes are: Overloaded Circuit, Short Circuit & Ground Fault

-A Ground Fault occurs when electricity travels through ground, instead of the intended path back to its source.
-More than 80% of electrical failures in equipment are ground faults caused by worn insulation, conductive dust or moisture.
+A Ground Fault occurs when electricity travels through the ground, instead of the intended path back to its source.
 Deteriorated insulation on wires and cables cause 90% of these events.
 Few other reasons for such mishappening is due to worn-out insulation, conductive dust or moisture presence.

 Yes, we offer a wide range of references on our “Projects Executed” page.
-Other references can be made available upon request.
+For further details kindly get in touch with us.

 Apollo with the dedicated team handles Planning & Execution of Industrial Electrification (LT & HT) including Sub-station, EHT works (Transmission lines, Tower & substation works), Distribution panels, PCC /MCC, Room Acoustics.
 Apollo facilitates & assists clients with Estimation & Costing, BOQ Generation, and Tender Docs preparation.

 Yes, for all most all jobs regardless of the scope will need to have a permit issued.
-While there are some cities that do their electrical inspections, of the state are inspected by Labor and Industries department of the state in certain cities.
+The inspection is done by Labor and Industries department of the state in certain cities.
 Keep in mind that electrical contractors need to purchase their own permits to work on your property.
 If you have hired a contractor who seems hesitant to purchase an electrical permit.
-Then it is wise to think twice about hiring them.
-Typically, this means that they are not licensed or insured to work in your location.
+They might not have license or have insured there work in location, it is wise to rethink before hiring.

 The types of Electrical Licenses an electrician can apply for are – Electrical Contractor license, Residential Electrical Contractor, Class A Master Electrician, Class B Master Electrician, Residential Master, Class A Journeyman Electrician, Class B Journeyman Electrician, Residential Electrician, Apprentice Electrician, Special Electrician, and Unclassified Person.

-G.F.I. – Ground fault circuit interrupter, NEC – National Electric Code, BPU- Board of Public Utalities & AFCI – Arc Fault Circuit Interrupter
+G.F.I. – Ground fault circuit interrupter, NEC – National Electric Code, BPU- Board of Public Utilities & AFCI – Arc Fault Circuit Interrupter

 Tamper-Resistant Receptacle is a type of electric outlet.
-The NEC (National Electric Code) requires to be installed in all newly constructed/renovated.
-It is designed to protect children from shock and burns.
-This is due to their sticking small metal objects (for example, paper clips or keys) into the receptacle.
+Its mandatory to install NEC (National Electric Code) in all newly constructed/renovated buildings.
+It has sticking small metal objects (for example, paper clips or keys) into the receptacle.
 The design of it helps in protecting children from shocks and burns.

 When you want to plug several devices into the same receptacle at the same time.
 A rotating outlet will allow you to rotate this individual plug-ins.
 These plug-ins rotate as much as 360 degrees, so that they will all fit in nicely.

-GFCIs can be should be installed in all wet locations including unfinished basements, garages, anywhere outside the dwelling.
+The installation of GFCIs in all wet locations including unfinished basements, garages, anywhere outside the dwelling.
 But within six feet of any sink, kitchens, bathrooms and powder rooms.